As a career coach, I help a lot of job seekers find new employment or find meaning in their work.

 If you are first starting out to look for another job... understand that you and employers are at the opposite ends of the spectrum.
 You are both managing risk, but you are managing it differently.

-So how do you bring yourself closer to the way employers approach finding excellent employees?
-Think like them.
+So how do you bring yourself closer to the way employers approach job searching?

-As well as applying through normal channels like job boards, and recruitment agencies, take time to reconnect with your network to let people know you are ready to move and what sort of role you are looking for... (of course return the favour when you can) and consider taking up temporary or contract work.
-The added benefit of doing temporary work is that you will get a look inside many different companies and see who they are warts and all.
+As well as applying through normal channels like job boards, and recruitment agencies, take time to reconnect with your network to let people know you are ready to move and what sort of role you are looking for... (of course return the favour when you can).

 If you are looking to change careers, talking to people in the same career is very important.
 Ask them about the path they have taken to get there; people love to talk about their careers, how they built them and give advice to those looking to do a similar thing.
 Seek connections via your networks, don’t be afraid to ask your network who they know.
 This could lead to very insightful conversations.

 Finally, if you are finding that it is challenging to get work right, then consider taking up temporary or contract work.
 The added benefit of doing temporary work is that you will get to experience a wide variety of companies and roles whilst building new relationships and expanding your network.

 Be kind on yourself and good luck with your job search!